nmfarras/open-music/README.md

 # Getting Started with Open Music API

-This project is part of Dicoding assignment, create using ExpressJS.
+This project is part of Dicoding assignment, create using HapiJs.

 ## Available Scripts